 - Send a newsletter letting your customers know there are people behind the screen

 Review Your Emails

 When you test your emails you’re able to see with the eyes of a customer.
-And most improtantly, make sure your emails are deliverable on mobile phones!
+And most importantly, make sure your emails are deliverable on mobile phones!
 Mobile optimization can make or break your campaigns.
-As the world of smart phones develops and grows, so do the amount of people reading emails on their phone.
+As the world of smartphones develops and grows, so do the number of people reading emails on their phone.